What about Drugs, Alcohol, and Immorality?

 Let us face the facts.
-The awful monsters-alcohol, drugs, and immorality-are threatening and destroying that which God created noble and good.
+The awful monsters—drugs, alcohol, and immorality—are threatening and destroying that which God created noble and good.
 Like the tentacles of a mighty octopus, they grasp and draw both young and old into their embrace.

-An epidemic of huge proportions is upon today's society.
-The curse of alcohol, drugs, and immorality has left many people adrift, without an anchor, and headed for eternal destruction.
+An epidemic of huge proportions is among today’s society.
+The curse of drugs, alcohol, and immorality has left many people adrift without an anchor, headed for eternal destruction.
 People are readily influenced by their peers as well as by the media, magazines, newspapers, and television advertisements regarding these vices.
 The mind is assailed to the point where it is in a whirlpool of confusion and frustration, resulting in spiritual and physical deterioration.

 Who should bear the blame for such disgraceful moral behavior?
 The younger generation?
 Not necessarily.
-Many parents have sanctioned, by their own ungodly living, the sins in which the younger generation indulges.
-Fathers and mothers are unaware that they are introducing their children to a drunkard's and drug addict's doom by failing to check their corrupt impulses.
-God's moral principles have been carelessly disregarded.
+By their own ungodly living, many parents have sanctioned the sins in which the younger generation indulges.
+Fathers and mothers are unaware that they are introducing their children to a drunkard’s and drug addict’s doom by failing to check their corrupt impulses.
+God’s moral principles have been carelessly disregarded.
 A mighty cry should ascend to Heaven.
 How can we save ourselves and our children?

 Complete text of: What about Drugs, Alcohol, and Immorality?